The Old Chapel

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Suitable for children over 5, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||Central heating, TV, CD player, Telephone, Wi-fi available|
+|General||Central heating, TV, CD player, Telephone, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Double beds (2), Cots (1), Dining seating for 6, Lounge seating for 6|
+|Furniture||Double beds (2), Cots (1), Dining seats for 6, Lounge seats for 6|

-|Outdoors:||Private garden, BBQ|
+|Outdoors||Private garden, BBQ|